crayonape/GmailNotification/README.md

 #### Avatar

-Fetching avatar is asynchronouse, if it fails, you can click the avatar circle to fetch it again.
+Fetching avatar is asynchronouse, if it fails, you can click the default avatar to fetch it again.

 #### Name && Email Address